 You might not think clubbing might not be the most original place for love to thrive.
 But sober?
 In the morning?
 Before work?
 Yup, that’s Morning Gloryville.
 Dance to top DJs and throw shapes on the floor, letting all inhibitions down as young ravers, middle aged dancers, gym bunnies, families, curious businesspeople and everything in between have a great time.
-You can even bring kids, so it’s great for single parents dating.

 Discover more about one another as you discover more about your local area.
 Games such as Citydash have you out and about on the streets solving clues and mysteries on your phone, whilst THATMuse run treasure hunts in London museums.

 Using boardgames like Scrabble, as well life drawing, death by chocolate and other games, Smudged Lipstick help people focus on having ‘fun first and finding “the one” second.’
 It’s the same advice we’ve heard time and time again – once you stop pushing for love and just relax, it might happen.
 As Jordi explains, ‘things like eye contact, tone of voice and body language are all really important’ and something that getting a little bit silly all help with.